-Habitat loss is an ongoing threat for plains-wanderers, both as a direct result of continued conversion of land for the cultivation of crops and an indirect result of the legacy of habitat fragmentation that has resulted from past land conversion.
+Habitat loss is an ongoing threat for the plains-wanderer, both as a direct result of continued conversion of land for the cultivation of crops and an indirect result of the legacy of habitat fragmentation that has resulted from past land conversion.
 The replacement of native grasslands with introduced pasture or crops can impact on the plains-wanderer in a variety of ways.
 The widespread replacement of native grasslands in south-eastern Australia has caused the habitat of the plains-wanderer to become fragmented, and this has subsequently caused populations of the plains-wanderer to become isolated from one another (Baker-Gabb, 2002b).
 The application of fertilisers, or the sowing of introduced species of pasture plants, causes the density of grasslands to increase, and can also encourage the growth of environmental weeds, which render habitats unsuitable for inhabitation by the plains-wanderer, and lead to the temporary or permanent displacement of plains-wanderer populations (Baker-Gabb, 1998, 2002b).
-Increasing salinity, which may occur as a result of crop cultivation and irrigation, could also have negative impacts on native grassland habitats.
-However, through active management the grassland vegetation in the remaining population centres of plains-wanderers can recover to provide appropriate habitat values (Wong et al., 2010).
+Similarly, if vegetation dynamics in a region are altered in a manner that leads to the thickening of vegetation, and incursion of woody vegetation into native grasslands, this can also result in a reduction in the availability of habitat suitable to plains-wanderers.
+However, active management of grassland vegetation can assist the recovery of habitat values appropriate for plains-wanderers and provide suitable habitat in key population strongholds (Wong et al., 2010).
+Similarly, with appropriate management and resourcing, former cropping land can be restored to provide suitable plains-wanderer habitat (Antos, 2014).